UniversalSplitScreen/UniversalSplitScreen.github.io/_docs/minecraft.md

 ## Split screen setup
 1. See how to install Universal Split Screen in the [Quick Start guide](https://universalsplitscreen.github.io/docs/quickstart/).

-1. In options, select the Minecraft preset and click Load.
+1. In options, select the preset and click Load.
+    * For Minecraft 1.14.3 and higher, you should use the `Minecraft 1.14.3` preset.
+For versions 1.13 to 1.14.2, use `Minecraft Alternative`.
+If split screen doesn't work, try the other preset (after restarting the instances).

 1. Go back to the Current window tab.